Page RPM AdSense is one of the metrics that provide publishers with insights about how their website is performing in

-In the above example, we showed if we keep pageviews and impressions the same, CPM appears to be less than page RPM – even when the publisher has made the same ad revenue.
+In the above example, it was evident that if we keep pageviews and impressions the same, CPM appears to be less than page RPM – even when the publisher has made the same ad revenue.
 This can confuse publishers about which metric to trust.

 In the case of ad refresh, it is possible that the same advertiser is buying the impressions after the refresh.
 In this case, generally, the bid price goes down.

 For instance, an advertiser bid $5 for an ad unit, then the unit refreshed, the advertiser got the signal that he is about to show the ad to the same user.
 In this case, the advertiser might reduce the bid price.
 And as the cycle continues, the bid price might go down until another advertiser comes with a higher bid.

 This means if you calculate your 500,000 impressions with your revenue, you might see a decrease in CPM, as, for each impression, you get a reduced price.
 However, your page RPM would show a boost – which is correct because you increased your number of impressions and ad revenue.

 My bid price might go down, so is ad refresh good or not?

 Again, for websites with high average time on site, ad refresh is the best solution.
 Bid price going down is not necessarily true for all publishers.
 But this is a case that we have noticed with a few, however, page RPM always goes up irrespective of CPM behaviour.

 In short, applying ad refresh might show that your CPM is lower than the last month but your page RPM would certainly rise due to the increase in number of impressions per user.

 Ad Layout Optimization

 Layout optimization means testing and implementing ad units that gets you the best dollars in the market.
 It depends on:

 - The layout of your website and individual webpages

 - Places on your pages with high user interactions

 - Popular ad units in your niche and among advertiser

 - Device type – mobile, tablet, or PC